 For example, if you have an eCommerce store, a lot of traffic might not be valuable, if it is unqualified.
 Metrics worth monitoring for you would be how many people add stuff to their carts and how many of them actually buy something from your eStore.

-Below we will discuss 5 key metrics to consider while morning your new-era business website.
+Below we will discuss 5 key metrics to consider for new-age web performance monitoring.

-Monitoring The Performance Of Your Business Website – What metrics to consider?
+Monitoring Website Performance – What metrics to consider?

 1. Website speed